prebid/Prebid.js/modules/jwplayerRtdProvider.md

 - `ortb2` is an object containing first party data
   - `site` is an object containing page specific information
     - `content` is an object containing metadata for the media.
 It may contain the following information:
-      - `id` is a unique identifier for the specific media asset
+      - `id` is a unique identifier for the specific media asset,
+      - `title` is the title of the media content
+      - `url` is the url of the media asset
+      - `ext.description` is the description of the media content
       - `data` is an array containing segment taxonomy objects that have the following parameters:
         - `name` is the `jwplayer.com` string indicating the provider name
         - `ext.segtax` whose `502` value is the unique identifier for JW Player's proprietary taxonomy